 Considerations before syncing an existing Google Merchant Center account with Shopify

 When you set up the Google channel and connect an existing Google Merchant Center account, the following information syncs from your Shopify store to Google:

 - product information for the products that are available to your online store

 - relevant Shopify store settings like shipping and taxes

-Any changes that you make to your settings in Google Merchant Center could affect the Google Shopping app's ability to sync your accounts and any Google Smart Shopping campaigns you are running.
+Any changes that you make to your settings in Google Merchant Center could affect the Google channel's ability to sync your accounts and any Google Smart Shopping campaigns you are running.

-The Google Shopping app syncs your products in a separate step after your Merchant Center Account is connected.
+The Google channel syncs your products in a separate step after your Merchant Center account is connected.
 If you already have a product feed set up, then it is overwritten to avoid conflicts between your Shopify store and your Merchant Center account.
 For more information about managing which products are synced, see Syncing your products.

-Depending on where you ship your products, you might need to set up your shipping rates to meet Google Shopping requirements before you can use the app.
+Depending on where you ship your products, you might need to set up your shipping rates to meet the Google channel requirements before you can use the app.
 Learn more about the required shipping settings from Google Merchant Center Help.

-If you need to add shipping rates for Google Shopping, then you can choose to automatically import shipping settings from your store, or you can set up your shipping rates manually in Google Merchant Center.
-When you import your shipping settings from your store to use in Google Shopping, there are a few considerations to keep in mind:
+If you need to add shipping rates for the Google channel, then you can choose to automatically import shipping settings from your store, or you can set up your shipping rates manually in Google Merchant Center.
+When you import your shipping settings from your store to use in the Google channel, there are a few considerations to keep in mind:

 - You can import rates to ship your products to only one country.